The mission of Orange Coast Unitarian Universalist Church is to transform our lives and communities by living our Principles.

 We live out these Principles within a “living tradition” of wisdom and spirituality, drawn from sources as diverse as science, poetry, scripture, and personal experience.
 These are the six sources we affirm and promote:

-For more information about the history and beliefs of UUs, visit the website for the Unitarian Universalist Association.
+For more information about the history and beliefs of UUs, visit the Unitarian Universalist Association.

-Ten Good Reasons for for Joining a Unitarian Universalist Congregation
+Ten Good Reasons for Joining a Unitarian Universalist Congregation

 - Because here we join with open hearts and minds to worship together, seeking what is sacred among us.